Jack Elway: Early coaching career

-Elway then taught and coached at Port Angeles High School on the Olympic Peninsula; all three of his children were born in Port Angeles.
+Elway taught and coached at Port Angeles High School on the Olympic Peninsula; all three of his children were born in Port Angeles.
 In 1961, he was hired as the head coach at Grays Harbor College, a junior college in Aberdeen, near his hometown of Hoquiam in southwestern Washington.
 Following the 1966 season, he became an assistant coach in the Big Sky Conference at the University of Montana under head coach Swarthout, his high school coach.

-After five seasons in Missoula with the Grizzlies, he moved to the Pac-8 at his alma mater following the 1971 season, as an assistant under head coach Jim Sweeney, and stayed in Pullman for four seasons.
-Sweeney abruptly resigned after the 1975 season and went south to Fresno State, so Elway stayed on the Palouse and joined the staff at neighboring Idaho under head coach Ed Troxel in February 1976.
+In 1971, after five seasons in Missoula, Elway moved to his alma mater as an assistant under head coach Jim Sweeney, and stayed in Pullman for four seasons.
+Sweeney abruptly resigned after the 1975 season and went south to Fresno State, so in February 1976, Elway joined the staff at the University of Idaho under head coach Ed Troxel.
 Elway replaced Dennis Erickson, who had joined Sweeney at Fresno in December.
-Elway didn't stay long as an assistant in Moscow; he left in late March after only five weeks on the Vandals' staff to accept a Division II head coaching position in Southern California.
+Elway didn't stay long as an assistant in Moscow; he left in late March after only five weeks on the Vandals' staff to accept a Division II head coaching position at Cal State Northridge.